isberg1/Android_Lab3/README.md

 English(default) and Norwegian. in order to test this. you must first stop the app. then go to android settings and change language to/from English or Norwegian. then you must restart the app(changing language at runtime may at time cause weird things happen)

+Made allot of comments in javaDoc format. to test this open the 'Tools' tab. and click 'Generate JaveDoc...'. select our output directory and click 'OK'. the JavaDoc HTML files can then be opened in a web browser.

+the app provides haptic feedback(vibrates) in the person hand, when the ball leaves the hand (the highest acceleration reached), and then, again, when the ball comes back down to the same location from where it has been thrown.

 ## Technical implementation